triphora/old-website/root/packwiz/README.md

 2. `wget https://github.com/comp500/packwiz-installer-bootstrap/releases/download/v0.0.3/packwiz-installer-bootstrap.jar`
 3. `java -jar packwiz-installer-bootstrap.jar https://waffle.coffee/packwiz/{DESIRED PACK}/pack.toml`
     * `{DESIRED PACK}` should be changed to `sodium` or `optifine`; whichever one you want.
+    * You can pass `-r` if you want all of the optional mods.
 4. `rm -f packwiz-installer-bootstrap.jar`

 Change the directory from `~/.minecraft` if you use a different directory, e.g., if you're on Mac, or use Snap or Flatpak.